Claremont, Ontario: Yard Sale Day

 Claremont is well known in the local area for its annual "Yard Sale Day", an event where all residents are invited to host simultaneous garage/yard sales.
 The sale is typically held on the second or third Saturday of June and has been known to draw well over 1000 visitors and bargain hunters to the small hamlet.
 Due to its popularity, the annual event also spawns fundraisers, BBQs, and other community gatherings.

 Winter Carnival

-Claremont remains a vibrant and active community even through the cold of winter with its annual Winter Carnival that marks a week's worth of events in January or February.
-The most popular of these events include a winter parade through town, a teen dance at the local community centre, karaoke at the Legion, and the highly anticipated Trapper's Ball, along with a host of traditional winter activities including snowshoeing, tobogganing, family skates at an outdoor community rink, and a neighbourhood snow sculpture contest.
+Claremont hosts its annual Winter Carnival that marks 1 week worth of events in January or February.
+Popular events/activities include a winter parade through town, a teen dance at the local community centre, karaoke at the Royal Canadian Legion, and the highly anticipated Trapper's Ball, along with a host of traditional winter activities including walking in deep snow, sliding on sleds, family skates at an outdoor community rink, and a neighbourhood snow sculpture contest.

-Local government

 Claremont is part of the City of Pickering which is governed by an elected city Council consisting of six councillors and one Mayor.
 The City of Pickering is divided into three wards, each ward electing a City Councillor and a Regional Councillor.
 Claremont is part of Ward 3.

 The current council was elected in November 2022.
 The members of the council are: